 Jeremy Walker, Advisory Board Member

-Jeremy holds a BA Honours in Economics and an MBA from Queen’s University.
-Jeremy is on the Board of Governors at Havergal College and is responsible for the overall stewardship, including establishing the school’s direction and priorities and overseeing its financial and administrative functions.
+Jeremy is the Managing Director and Head of TD Securities’ Communications, Media & Technology Group.
+He holds a BA Honours in Economics, is on the Board of Governors at Havergal College and is responsible for the overall stewardship, including establishing the school’s direction and priorities and overseeing its financial and administrative functions.

 Jeremy’s professional experience is a valuable asset to Feeding Canadian Kids and as a father of three daughters, he is passionate about feeding children in need.